 On her third try, Sergei Denham, the company’s director, informed her that she would be accepted into the company.
 In August 1955 at the age of 20, Wilkinson became the first African American woman to receive a contract to dance full time with a major ballet company, the Ballet Russe de Monte Carlo in New York City, New York.
 After two years as a member of the corps de ballet, Wilkinson started dancing solo roles but was never officially bestowed the prestigious title of soloist.

-In 1961 Wilkinson left the Ballet Russe Company, In 1961, Raven left Ballet Russe and, in the years that followed, she danced for smaller companies.
+In 1961 Wilkinson left Ballet Russe and in the years that followed, danced for smaller companies.
 For seven months in 1963 Wilkinson, a devout Catholic, joined a convent in Font de Lac, Wisconsin.
-In 1967 Wilkinson got a soloist contract with the Dutch National Ballet, where she stayed for seven years.
-In 1973 Wilkinson returned to the United States where, between 1974 and 1985, she performed with the New York City Opera as an extra dancer worked as a ballet instructor at the Harlem School of the Arts.
+In 1967, Wilkinson got a soloist contract with the Dutch National Ballet, where she stayed for seven years.
+In 1973 Wilkinson returned to the United States where, between 1974 and 1985, she performed with the New York City Opera as an extra dancer and worked as a ballet instructor at the Harlem School of the Arts.

 Raven Wilkinson’s Extraordinary Life: An Exclusive Interview, Pointe Magazine

 Raven Wilkinson: 2015 Dance/USA Trustee Awardee, Dance USA

 Misty Copeland’s mentor: The courageous black ballerina who defied racism, The Washington Post